sefxdvc/RVX/About-Extended.md

 Therefore, it may be discontinued at any time due to my personal reasons.

-By the way, Thank you so much for visiting my tiny Github repository.
+By the way, Thank you so much for visiting my tiny Github repository :)